status-im/hardwallet-firmware/docs/STORAGE.md

 The device uses flash storage, which is not byte-programmable so we must keep in mind the following properties:

-1. The minimum amount of data that can be written at once is a double-word (64 bytes)
+1. The minimum amount of data that can be written at once is a double-word (64 bits)
 2. The size of a flash page is 2k
 3. Data cannot be rewritten once programmed, but can be zeroed in double-word chunks
 4. Flash pages can only be erased as a whole block (2k at once), this is the only way to reprogram